-Vincent Lam interviews debut novelist Ann Y.K Choi about Kay’s Lucky Coin Variety, a story of a young Korean Canadian girl who will not give up on her dreams.
-Set up in Toronto in the 1980’s, this story allows us access to the daily struggle of defining one’s identity.
+Vincent Lam interviews debut novelist Ann Y.K.
+Choi about Kay’s Lucky Coin Variety, a story of a young Korean Canadian girl who will not give up on her dreams.
+Set in Toronto in the 1980’s, this story examines the daily struggle of defining one’s identity.

 In partnership with the

 Originally from South Korea, Ann Y.K.
 Choi immigrated to Canada in 1975.
 She is a graduate of the Humber School for Writers and the Creative Writing Certificate Program at the University of Toronto.
 Most recently, she completed an MFA in Creative Writing at National University in San Diego, California.
 Her debut novel, Kay’s Lucky Coin Variety, was a finalist for the Toronto Book Award.
 The story, set in the 1980s, was inspired by her experiences working in her family-run variety store.
 A teacher with the York Region District School Board, Ann lives in Toronto with her husband and daughter.
 Photo Credit: John Burridge

 Dr. Vincent Lam is from the expatriate Chinese community of Vietnam, and was born in Canada.
 Dr. Lam did his medical training in Toronto.
 Dr. Lam's first book, Bloodletting and Miraculous Cures, won the 2006 Scotiabank Giller Prize, and was adapted for television and broadcast on HBO Canada.
 The Headmaster's Wager, Dr. Lam's first novel, about a Chinese compulsive gambler and headmaster of an English school in Saigon during the Vietnam War, was long listed for the 2013 IMPAC Dublin Prize, shortlisted for the 2013 Commonwealth Book Prize, and was a finalist for the 2012 Governor General's Prize.